Optimize Back-to-School Zoom and Online Learning

 Elearning

-Lower cost: After the initial technology investment, e-learning is relatively inexpensive, often pennies on the dollar compared to in-person learning, with no expensive building to maintain.
+Lower cost: After the initial technology investment, e-learning is relatively inexpensive, often pennies on the dollar compared to in-person learning, and there is no expensive building to maintain.
 Some traditional costs, such as textbooks, might still pop up, depending on how much student material is online versus in books, but overall costs are typically lower.

-Reach more students at once: Unlike classrooms that can only hold so many students, e-learning is highly scalable, with many more participants online than would be available in person.
-This allows one teacher to reach many more students at once.
+Reach more students at once: Unlike classrooms, which can only hold so many students, e-learning is highly scalable.
+With many more participants online than would be available in person, one teacher can reach many more students at once.

 Replay lessons: Did you miss the original live e-learning opportunity?
 Many instructors post their lessons online for post-class viewing for those who could not attend the live broadcast.
 Replay it at your convenience and not miss important information.
 Even if you attended the original, you could review it to make sure you caught it all.